John Atta Mills: Presidential elections

 Mills' main opponent from the New Patriotic Party was now Nana Akufo-Addo.
 Mills ran under the campaign slogan of "A Better Man for a Better Ghana," on a platform of change.
 He said: "People are complaining.
 They're saying that their standard of living has deteriorated these past eight years.
 So if Ghana is a model of growth, it's not translating into something people can feel."
 The result of the first ballot had Akufo-Addo in front with 49.13% of the vote to Mills' 47.92%, however, a run-off second round of voting was needed.
 The second round of voting took place on 28 December 2008.
-The result was a slim lead held by Mills, but due to problems with the distribution of ballots, the Tain constituency, located in the Brong-Ahafo Region, was forced to vote again on 2 January 2009.
+The result was a slim lead held by Mills, but due to problems with the distribution of ballots, the Tain District constituency, located in the Brong-Ahafo Region, was forced to vote again on 2 January 2009.
 The final result was a victory by Mills with 50.23% of the vote to Akufo-Addo's 49.77%.
 Mills became the third president of the 4th Republic of Ghana.
 Self-described as a social democrat who believed in the concept of social welfare espoused by Kwame Nkrumah (independent Ghana's first leader), Mills embraced a political platform that was more comprehensive and less divisive than that of either Nkrumah or Rawlings.
 John Atta Mills was sworn in as president on 7 January 2009 in a peaceful transition after Akufo-Addo was narrowly defeated.
 His persistence and determination paid off when he won the 2008 presidential poll.